AleNarder/sps-imdb-project/README.md

     psql -h localhost -p 5433 -d imdb -U authenticator
     ```

 - **backend**

     Available on [http://localhost:3000](http://localhost:3000)

     A postgREST API connected to the **db** service container.
 You can send queries via browser or  curl.
-It's available on []

 - **swagger**

     Available on [http://localhost:3000](http://localhost:3001)